iampeterkr/blog/_docs/02-#0-string-console-output.md

 ### 5. String methods

 Great work!
-Now that we know how to store strings, let's see how we can change them using **string methods**.
+Now that we know how to store strings, let's see how we can change them using string methods.

-**String methods** let you perform specific tasks for strings.
+String methods let you perform specific tasks for strings.

 We'll focus on four string methods: